Edmund Burke was an eighteenth century writer and politician

 Abraham Shackleton’s Quaker school in Kildare.
 Trinity College, Dublin.
 Middle Temple, London.

-1735: Goes to live with relatives of his mother in County Cork.
+1735: Burke goes to live with relatives of his mother in County Cork.

 1750: Edmund Burke goes to London to study Law at the Middle Temple but soon abandons law for a literary career.